 Imagine that you could have instant knowledge and understanding of NLP techniques, and you could easily SEE NLP in Action directly in front of you.

-Well, you don’t have to imagine anymore, because I’m going to show you how to practice NLP while watching some impressive box office hits.
-And even better, you can find these NLP movies on Netflix or rent them from your local video store.
+Well, you don’t have to imagine anymore because I’m going to show you how to practice NLP while watching some impressive box office hits.
+And even better, you can find these NLP movies on Netflix, Amazon, Walmart etc.

 There are two reasons I highly recommend watching these movies more than once.